Cash Flow to Debt Ratio

 - Lease Payments = $2,500

-You can now use these figures and the cash flow to debt formula given above to calculate Company X’s cash flow to debt ratio, as follows:
+You can now use these figures and the formula given above to calculate Company X’s cash to total debt ratio, as follows:

 From this result, you can see that Company X has debt payments in excess of its cash from operations, since its cash flow only covers 87% of its total debt.

-Okay now let's consider how the current cash debt coverage ratio is used to evaluate a company's solvency.
+Okay now let's consider how the CF/D ratio is used to evaluate a company's solvency.

-Certainly, in some situations, it can indicate too much debt or a lack of financial strength, but you should always consider the results of the cash flow to debt ratio in light of a firm’s historical performance.
+Certainly, in some situations, it can indicate too much debt or a lack of financial strength, but you should always consider the results of the cash to total liabilities ratio in light of a firm’s historical performance.

 When a ratio is low, it’s important to find out why, before dismissing it as unacceptable.

-Studying past cash flow to debt ratio results can help to confirm the viability of a low ratio, or alternatively, may help to pinpoint negative trends or warning signs.
+Studying past cash flow to total liabilities ratio results can help to confirm the viability of a low ratio, or alternatively, may help to pinpoint negative trends or warning signs.

-You should bear in mind that the cash flow to debt ratio provides only a snapshot of a company’s financial health at any point in time.
+You should bear in mind that the cash flow to total liabilities ratio provides only a snapshot of a company’s financial health at any point in time.

 Because the total debt figure used in the ratio includes short-term debts and long-term debts, as well as the current portion of any longer term obligations, the final value can fluctuate from one measurement period to another.